WhyseRabbit/EmotionAnalysis/README.md

 Some elements within this article might be of use.
 Neural Networking will be a future goal if product functions well. https://chicagoeft.com/the-four-components-of-emotion-guest-blogger-josh-marder-lmft/ Four components: cognition, bodily experience, limbic experience, and action.

+Consider the 5 stages of grief: https://www.greatlakespsychologygroup.com/grief/5-stages-grief/ One must, then, also question what counts as tragic enough to "warrant" grief.
+For every person, this "threshold" is different.
+One must naturally include a "stressThreshold" and include cross-functionality between "negative" emotions and the "stress" attribute.
+In an attempt to solve the "timing" of grief, a counter must be included, counting up to a random integer.
+In the future, mental health issues or lack of coping skills might add to this time if research supports such a thing.
+For now, we are assuming our SimuPerson is without mental abnormality.